NoorAbdikhalakHajjNoor/Market-Basket-Analysis/README.md

 - **Python** (Pandas, NumPy, Matplotlib, Seaborn)
 - **mlxtend** – For the Apriori algorithm and rule generation
 - **Jupyter Notebook** – Development environment
-- **Tableau** – For advanced and interactive dashboard visualizations

 ---